What is a Stop Loss order?

 1. You will have a selling stop loss if you have bought an instrument (stock, F&O, etc).

 In the above example, when you bought the stock at Rs 100, you will also place a sell stop loss order with a trigger price of 95.
-What this does is when the price of the stock goes to 95 or lower, a selling order is sent to the market.
-You can choose if you want to send this selling order as a limit order or market order.
+What this does is when the price of the stock goes to 95 or lower, a selling order is triggered.
+You can choose if you want this selling order as a limit order or market order.
 If you choose a SL order with a selling order as market price it is called SL-M, otherwise if you have to mention the limit price it is called a normal SL order.

-In this example, if you choose SL-M and keep the trigger as 95, as soon as stock goes to 95 or lower a selling order is sent to the exchange at market price.
-If you choose SL, as soon as stock goes to 95 or lower, a selling order is sent to the exchange with the limit price mentioned by you.
+In this example, if you choose SL-M and keep the trigger as 95, as soon as stock goes to 95 or lower a selling order is triggered at the exchange at market price.
+If you choose SL, as soon as stock goes to 95 or lower, a selling order is triggered at the exchange with the limit price mentioned by you.
 Please do understand that if the Stop loss order is sent as a limit price, there is no guaranteed execution of the stop loss as the limit order can also become a pending order .See the pic below:

-In Case of SL (stop loss with limit), when the stock comes to trigger price or lower a limit order is sent to the exchange. *** If you don’t see SL-M here, send email to [email protected], it will be enabled in 24hrs
+In Case of SL (stop loss with limit), when the stock comes to trigger price or lower a limit order is triggered at the exchange. *** If you don’t see SL-M here, send email to [email protected], it will be enabled in 24hrs

 Ensure that you are careful while placing a SL-M order especially when trading bigger quantities.
 As it is a market order, you might have an impact cost if the instrument is not liquid (lesser stocks trading).